squid-cache/squid-cache.github.io/Features/HelperMultiplexer.rst

 ## Move this down into the details documentation when feature is complete.
  * '''Goal''': Implemnt some external mechanism to allow adoption of squid's multi-slot helper protocol
- * '''Status''': ''Running'' , first implementation done
+ * '''Status''': First implementation completed, merged into trunk
-## Remove this entry once the feature has been merged into trunk.
-##  it will then be auto-listed in the RoadMap completed features for its Version
- * '''ETA''': 5 days
  * '''Version''': 3.2
  * '''Priority''': 4
  * '''Developer''': FrancescoChemolli